lyft/lyft-node-samples/README.md

+# DEPRECATION NOTICE

+Please note that the node SDK and these samples are deprecated and are no longer officially supported by Lyft.

 # Lyft Node.js Samples

 This repository contains examples and best practices for building Node.js applications that leverage the Lyft API.

 ## Support